kaushikgopal/octopress-kaush-blog/_posts/2018-03-14-smarter-todos-with-kotlin.markdown

 external-url: https://tech.instacart.com/smarter-todos-with-kotlin-beb522fe9a01
 ---

+Checkout this quick blog post I wrote for my company, tweaking the existing Kotlin TODO to work towards our requirements.

 While I don't think this solution is a panacea for all your missing code snippets, I have found some luck with this method, in adding accountability for those PR review feedback comments you say you'll get to, but conveniently forget :)

 Here's a bonus if you're reading this article from here: